2015 World Series

 The 2015 World Series was the championship series of Major League Baseball's (MLB) 2015 season.
 The 111th edition of the World Series, it was a best-of-seven playoff between the National League (NL) champion New York Mets and the American League (AL) champion Kansas City Royals.
 The series was played between October 27 and November 1, with the Royals winning the series 4 games to 1, clinching the team's second World Series and first since the 1985 series.
 It was the first time since 2010 that the Series extended into November.

 The Royals had home field advantage for the series because of the AL's 6–3 victory in the Major League Baseball All-Star Game.
 It was the 13th World Series in which home field advantage was awarded to the league that won the All-Star Game, a practice that was discontinued after the 2016 season.
 The series was played in a 2-3-2 format: the Royals hosted Games 1 and 2, and would have hosted Games 6 and 7 had they been needed.
 The Mets hosted Games 3, 4, and 5.

-The Royals became the first team since the Oakland Athletics in the 1989 World Series to win the World Series after losing in the previous year.
+The Royals became the first team since the Oakland Athletics in the 1989 World Series to win the World Series after losing in the previous year; and in addition, they became the first expansion team to win the World Series since the Florida Marlins won it all in 2003.
 It was also the first World Series played between two expansion teams.
 Salvador Pérez was named the World Series Most Valuable Player.

 Background

+This was the first World Series in which both teams were expansion teams, which are teams that were formed after the 1960 season; the Mets began play in 1962 and the Royals in 1969.
+Additionally, they have been the most successful expansion teams in the major leagues: the Mets and Royals were the first expansion teams in their respective leagues to win not only a league championship pennant (1969 for the Mets and 1980 for the Royals) but the World Series as well (the Mets in 1969 and the Royals in 1985).
+With five and four pennants respectively, the Mets and Royals have the most league championships among the expansion franchises.
+Each team was also seeking to end a championship drought; the Royals' previous championship was in 1985, with the Mets' last title coming one year later in 1986.